Microsoft ends support for Internet Explorer on June 16, 2022.

 Going forward, we will work to improve human rights due diligence and enrich discussions on human rights in business through efforts such as joining BSR, the UN Global Compact, and other external groups to actively engage in dialogue.

-South Africa, where Dimension Data, a subsidiary of NTT, is headquartered, adopts the Broad-Based Black Economic Empowerment (B-BBEE) policy to enhance the status of people who had been disadvantaged by discriminatory treatment during the apartheid era.
+South Africa, where NTT DATA, Inc (formerly Dimension Data) has a location, adopts the Broad-Based Black Economic Empowerment (B-BBEE) policy to enhance the status of people who had been disadvantaged by discriminatory treatment during the apartheid era.

 Under B-BBEE, which the Government of South Africa uses as an assessment standard, companies are rated on a scorecard for their level of contribution to ownership, management, employment equity, skills development, preferential procurement, enterprise development, and socio-economic development.

-As a result of its efforts in the areas of ownership, employment equity and skills development, Dimension Data was recognized as a Level 2 contributor in March 2020, the second highest recognition in the eight level B-BBEE system, two ranks higher than the previous year.
+As a result of its efforts in the areas of ownership, employment equity, and skills development, it was recognized as a Level 2 contributor, the second highest recognition in the eight level system.

 In accordance with the NTT Group's Approach to Conflict Minerals, we conducted written surveys and inspected the offices and factories of suppliers to determine whether or not these minerals are used in their products.